 Having clear communication with your lender will make all the difference in maintaining a positive working relationship with them.
 If you know you will be missing a payment, call your lender ahead of time and ask if they offer loan deferment before you get to the point where you’ve accumulated three consecutive missed payments.

 You can also notify them when you will have the money to complete the late payment.
 Doing this will assure the lender that you will make the payment despite your difficult circumstances.
-A late payment is far better than a missed payment.
+A late payment is far better than a missed auto payment.
 The lender will be far less likely to act quickly when the payment is not made by the due date because they know the date they will have it by.

 Lenders don’t want to repossess your car.
-They would much rather the loan payments be completed as that will save them money on the repossession agency and repossession fees.
+They would much rather the loan installments be completed as that will save them money on the repossession agency and repossession fees.
 Many lenders would prefer to work with you for a mutually beneficial solution rather than have the car be repossessed.

 How Your Credit Is Affected